theo546/my-arch-setup/README.md

 - htop and bpytop
 - dnscrypt-proxy to prevent your ISP from knowing where you're going
 - Syncthing to sync my musics between my devices
-- PulseEffects to boost my headphone bass and a plugin required to use the equalizer
+- EasyEffects to boost my headphone bass and a plugin required to use the equalizer
 - Java 11 LTS and the latest Java release because of **Minecraft**
 - The NTFS-3G package so we can mount NTFS partitions
 - The ldns package for the `drill` command